kannanvijayan-zz/Thoughts/binjs_post.md

 source translates cleanly into BinaryJS source with the same execution semantics.

-There is no translation from syntactically incorrect plaintext JS to BinaryJS.
-This

 Key takeaways for lazy syntax errors:
 1. All syntax errors in BinaryJS are treated as lazy.
 2. The function directly containing the error will always throw when called.
 3. Source without syntax errors behaves like corresponding plaintext JS.

-## Design Feature 3: Predeclare scoping-related information
+## Design Feature 3: Predeclare scope-related information

 There's yet another reason that Javascript parsers are forced to scan inner functions, and it has to do with variable scoping.
 When variables are